-While using popular SEO tactics to avoid keyword stuffing is a good place to begin, you also need to pay close attention to the quality of the content surrounding it; including keywords without relevant content can adversely affect your ranking.
+While using common SEO tactics and avoiding keyword stuffing is a good place to begin, you also need to pay close attention to the quality of the content surrounding your keywords; including keywords without relevant content can adversely affect your ranking.

 Accurate, authoritative content matters to Google when ranking search results.
 Furthermore, they also place high value on content formatting such as lists, charts, and images.
 So, don’t forget to include these elements as well.